MASKONDI/NamamiGange/README.md

                     for nodemon:  npm install --save nodemon
                     Run Command : npm run kbr
-                    check internet Connection for MongoDB Database Connection Visit the whole websites and create your Account and  after Login you can chevk and participate all contract and application
+                    check internet Connection for MongoDB Database Connection

+Visit the whole websites at localhost:3000 and create your Account and  after Login you can check and participate all contract and application.
+If any problem related to smart contract add comment to Suggestion box.

                         If you Wanna check only smartContract than hit below link